SimpleMindedGuy/Simple-Obsidian-Vault/99-Templates/Utility documentation.md

 just like `MoveMedia` the path value can be a fixed value or can be made of data from the metadata or some input values

+>[!note]
-note : In this command the `Layers` values will be used for both
+> In this command the `Layers` values will be used for both
-- Looking for the templates if `Template path` is left empty
+> - Looking for the templates if `Template path` is left empty
-- Decide where to build the project if `build path` is left empty
+> - Decide where to build the project if `build path` is left empty

+>[!important]
-note : when looking for Templates (`Template path`) the script will assume that the path is inside the Templates folder, whereas The build path have different rules
+> when looking for Templates (`Template path`) the script will assume that the path is inside the Templates folder, whereas The build path have different rules

 If the build path is empty, and Layers is empty, the script will create folder inside the current document folder, and build the sub document inside it.